[Customer Stories] 5 Amazing Facts about Private Tour

 Custom itinerary, private guide and vehicle, sometimes a surprising happening not stick to the original plan: private tour is all that and much more.
-Through these Odyssey guests' travel stories you will catch 5 amazing facts about private tour and how it changes the way people travel.
+Through these Odynovo (formerly Odyssey) guests' travel stories you will catch 5 amazing facts about private tour and how it changes the way people travel.

 1. Private tour is affordable with premium service.

-Just returned from a 16-day China private tour booked through Odyssey, Deborah thinks the whole trip "has excellent value without question", quoted from her review left on Odyssey's Facebook page.
+Just returned from a 16-day China private tour booked through Odynovo, Deborah thinks the whole trip "has excellent value without question", quoted from her review left on Odynovo's Facebook page.

 Deborah, her husband and three girls at the Great Wall.

-In mid April, Deborah decided on a reasonable-priced trip to China with her husband and three daughters.
+In mid-April, Deborah decided on a reasonable-priced trip to China with her husband and three daughters.
 Recalling her last travel with a big group a "rushed" experience, she was seeking flexibilities this time.
-That's how she contacted Odyssey but also bet on a few group tour companies because rumor has it that the cost for a private tour could be too high to afford.
+That's how she contacted Odynovo but also bet on a few group tour companies because rumor has it that the cost for a private tour could be too high to afford.

-If you are pondering that "affordable" actually equals to degraded tour service…No, this doesn't exist in Odyssey's dictionary.
+If you are pondering that "affordable" actually equals to degraded tour service…No, this doesn't exist in Odynovo's dictionary.
 Selected hotel, trusted driver, best quality vehicle, professional tour guides in every city, the standard remains premium and stands out in the industry.
-As a matter of fact, Odyssey exceeds expectation from time to time by offering free bottled water, snack pack, portable Wi-Fi and so forth to make sure her guests have a fantastic travel experience.
-"Really worth it" is the phrases commonly used by Odyssey guests to describe their tour, and we are totally not surprised about it.
+As a matter of fact, Odynovo exceeds expectation from time to time by offering free bottled water, snack pack, portable Wi-Fi and so forth to make sure her guests have a fantastic travel experience.
+"Really worth it" is the phrases commonly used by Odynovo guests to describe their tour, and we are totally not surprised about it.

-Professional, caring, competitive are the key features of Odyssey's private tour service.
+Professional, caring, competitive are the key features of Odynovo's private tour service.

 2. Your travel consultant can offer what the Internet can't.

 Mavis at Sigiriya, Sri Lanka.
-Odyssey travel consultants regularly visit the destinations they excel at to "vet" attractions, hotels and restaurants in a bid to recommend highlights for guests.
+Odynovo travel consultants regularly visit the destinations they excel at to "vet" attractions, hotels and restaurants in a bid to recommend highlights for guests.

 Then Jack and Kathy just sat back and the tour happened.
 While on their adventure, Mavis continued to follow up on their progress and it was reassuring to know that she was always there.